-Once your buyer personas are finished, you can use them as a reference to start enhancing your marketing efforts – and subsequently, your sales revenue.
+Once your buyer personas are finished, you can use them as a reference to enhance your marketing efforts and, subsequently, your sales revenue.
 To do this, start thinking of how you can apply the information from your personas to your website and content.
-An audit of the following elements can help ensure you’re properly applying your buyer personas to these pieces.
+An audit of the following elements can help ensure you properly use your buyer personas for these pieces.

 When you look at your website, do you notice any unnecessary elements in your navigation?
-Try limiting this to pages that are important to converting your personas by asking yourself, ‘what content do they need to see?’
-When you cut away the “fluff” from your website architecture, not only will it be beneficial to your personas, but it also boosts your SEO.
+Try limiting this to pages important to converting your personas by asking yourself, “what content do they need to see?”
+When you cut away the fluff from your website architecture, not only will it be beneficial to your personas, but it also boosts your SEO.

 The layout of your site should prioritize the information and content that your users need to answer their questions and address their pain points.
 So, with your buyer personas in mind, organize these components from top to bottom — with the most relevant content for your personas at the top.

-If you’re not sure if your website layout is strong or not, you can ask your customers to conduct usability tests.
+If you’re not sure if your website layout is strong enough, you can ask your customers to conduct usability tests.
 Ask them to complete tasks on your website, see where they go, where they stumble, and what you could improve.

 Headlines and Copy

-One of the main purposes of your buyer personas is to enable your marketing team to come up with content that appeals to your audiences.
-With your buyer personas in tow, you should know what challenges they face and thus, can offer content that helps them get ahead or solve a problem.
+One of the main purposes of your buyer personas is to enable your marketing team to create content that appeals to your audiences.
+With your buyer personas in tow, you should know what challenges they face and, thus, can offer content that helps them get ahead or solve a problem.

 Your persona research also allows you to know your audiences’ content preferences like: